nens/threedi-docs/source/i_running_a_simulation.rst

 Structure controls
 ------------------

 Structure controls provide the capability to modify hydraulic structure parameters within a water system by leveraging flow variables.
 These flow variables serve as triggers for actions on a structure, based on predefined rules specific to the type of control employed.
-For a comprehensive understanding, visit the :ref:`structures` and the :ref:`control` pages.
+For a comprehensive understanding, visit the :ref:`control` pages.

 To incorporate structure controls, there are two methods: utilizing a simulation template or uploading a JSON file.
 When using a simulation template, you have four options: